Contact us: +61 8 8303 0961

 Domestic and Family Violence fact sheets for communities

-As part of the Break the Cycle campaign the fact sheets have been translated into 25 community languages.
-The translated fact sheets are available on the Break the Cycle website at https://breakthecycle.sa.gov.au/translated#translatedfs.
+As part of our Break the Cycle campaign, the fact sheets have been translated into 25 community languages.

-Family, domestic and sexual violence (FDSV) fact sheets for the military community
+Family, domestic and sexual violence fact sheets for the military community

-Family, domestic and sexual violence (FDSV) fact sheets for the military community
+Family, domestic and sexual violence fact sheets for the military community

-The experience of family, domestic and sexual violence (FDSV) for families in the military community is unique and complex.
-Family members may be isolated from traditional support networks due to regular relocation and unsure where to get help.
+Family, domestic and sexual violence in the military community is a unique and complex issue, with regular relocations often isolating families from support networks and making it harder to know where to get help.

 Are you in the current or ex-serving military community and experiencing family, domestic and sexual violence?
 (PDF 142.5 KB)